 Cut the cost of decorations for your Christmas tree by making your own ornaments.
 You can pick up a bunch of inexpensive supplies from craft stores and even host a party with friends to make it fun, Woroch said.
 If you have kids, get them involved and start a holiday tradition.

-Rather than provide all the food for holiday gatherings you host, ask friends and family to bring their favorite dishes, desserts or beverages to share.
-Not only will this help you save money, it can make the event less stressful for you.
+Rather than provide all the food for the holiday gatherings you host, ask friends and family to bring their favorite dishes, desserts or beverages to share.
+Not only will this help you save money, but it can make the event less stressful for you.
+Hosting a potluck is a great way to feed holiday guests on the cheap.

 "Lighting accounts for a significant portion of electricity usage, and LED bulbs are up to 10 times more efficient and last up to 50 times as long as compared to incandescent bulbs," said Alex Goldstein of Eligo Energy.
 So while decorative lights might be the highlight of your holiday decor, don't let them sap your monthly budget.
 Invest in LED bulbs that will last you for years to come.